 But you should limit your consumption of fruits like apples, pear, and grapes and veggies like asparagus, cauliflower, and kale because of their moderate to high levels of purine.
 Otherwise, you’re free to eat most fruits and veggies.

 Grains like oats and wheat bran are recommended for people who want to eat low-purine foods.
 Regarding grains, you should control your intake.
-For instance, you shouldn’t take more than half a cup of oats per day or a quarter a cup per day of wheat bran.
+For instance, you shouldn’t take more than half a cup of oats per day or a quarter a cup of wheat bran per day.

 When in the grocery store, remember to check the ingredient list of grains to see if there are any additives that could potentially trigger gout attacks.